 These may include:

-- Complex and severe health problems that arise from the disability, that are life threatening, degenerative illness or organic disorder resulting in severe disability
+- Complex, profound and severe health needs that arise from the disability, that are life threatening, degenerative illness or organic disorder resulting in severe disability

-Information for parents or carers of children and young people with disabilities who DO NOT MEET THE CRITERIA for the Children with Disability Team
+Information for parents or carers of children and young people with disabilities who do not meet the Eligibility Criteria for the Children with Disability Team

 In Torbay, parents or carers of children and young people with disabilities who do not meet the Children with Disability Team Criteria can access Short Breaks in the following ways: